“Leaders for the 21st Century” Arrives in June, 11 -13, 2025

 The outcomes are clear: emerging Leaders grow into becoming ambassadors for their schools, mentors for younger students, as well as incoming students, taking leads in raising funds for identified needs, and engaging in a host of service projects for their schools and the community as a whole.

 This is the promise of today and the hope for tomorrow for Leaders for the 21st Century.
-Won’t you join us in the building of outstanding futures?
+Won’t you join us in the building of promising futures?

 ________________________________________________________________________